Undergraduate Advising

 • Take ownership of your academic career.

-If you are placed on academic probation you will not be able to change your schedule or register for classes until you have been advised and cleared by your advisor.
+If you are placed on academic probation you will not be able to change your schedule or register for classes until you have been cleared by your advisor.

-For more information, please see The College of Liberal Arts and Sciences' Disqualification/Probation page.
+For more information, see The College of Liberal Arts and Sciences' Academic Standing page.

-Once admitted, you need to schedule an appointment with an advisor before you can register for classes.
+Once admitted, you should schedule an appointment with an advisor before registering for classes.

-The purpose of the junior check-in appointment is to make sure that you are not only on-track to graduate but to also talk about what you plan to do after graduation.
+The purpose of the junior check-in appointment is to make sure that you are on-track to graduate and to talk about your plans after graduation.
 How do you want your resume or CV to look when you graduate?
-What types of experiences do you want listed (leadership, research, study abroad, etc.)?
+What types of experiences (leadership, research, study abroad, etc.) will be on your resume?